unisave-cloud/docs/steam-microtransactions.md

 - `SteamTransactionEntity.cs` is an entity that is created for each transaction, successful or not.

 Next we need a script that will communicate with the *purchasing server* and Steamworks.NET within your game.
 Go to your `Scripts` folder, right-click and choose `Create > Unisave > Steam microtransactions > Client`.
 This will create a file named `SteamPurchasingClient.cs` that you will use when making transactions.

+> **Info:** The `SteamPurchasingClient` is indeed a client-side script and it does create entities on the client-side.
+The catch is that they are not saved there.
+They are saved on the server-side, where the database is accessible.
+>
+> The virtual products are classes shared by both the client and the server so they need to be placed inside your `Backend` folder to be accessible on the server.
+But they can still be used and created on the client-side.
+This is the power of isomorfic code - one code to be used in both contexts.

 <a name="describing-products"></a>